Best Restaurants in Lisbon

 - Solar dos Presuntos

 We advise you to book your table in advance, with three floors, five rooms, and more than 200 seats.
-Lisbon is the best place for those looking for grilled fish and meat and traditional Portuguese dishes (mainly from the North), all paired with good wine.
+Lisbon is the best place for grilled fish, meat, and traditional Portuguese dishes (mainly from the North), all paired with good wine.
+Address: R. das Portas de Santo Antão 150.

 - A Valenciana